Eight framework readiness views

 The area is not assessed by the current connected scope.

-Six framework readiness views
+Eight framework readiness views

-Each framework has its own boundary statement — what ScanPosture can observe, and what it cannot conclude on its own.
+Each framework has its own boundary statement, what ScanPosture can observe, and what it cannot conclude on its own.

 Cyber Essentials